Gohnnyman/solana-bruteforce/README.md

 You need roughly 500GB of free space to initialize this project and 6GB afterwards.

-Init script (`make`) will initialize the project, download the latest snapshot, unarchive it, create dockerized postgres and inserts the accounts from the snapshot into DB.
+Init script (`make init`) will initialize the project, download the latest snapshot, unarchive it, create dockerized postgres and inserts the accounts from the snapshot into DB.

 This long initialization (1.5 hours approximately) is needed because all the accounts will be stored locally in the database,